Large Language Models for Robotics: A Survey: Promising Directions for Future Work

 \subsection{Modular Components}

 As previously discussed, the field of robotics currently lacks a unified approach to robot design, with varying opinions on the matter.
-We believe that there should be a modular design method, wherein each part of the robot can be swapped out like a machine, just like in Figure \ref{fig: modualize}, allowing for greater versatility and adaptability\footnote{\url{https://www.agibot.com}}.
-To achieve this, we must first establish unified specifications for the various modules of the robot.
+We believe that there should be a modular design methodology, in which each component of the robot can be swapped out like a machine, just like in Fig. \ref{fig: modualize}, allowing for greater versatility and adaptability\footnote{\url{https://www.agibot.com}}.
+To achieve this, it is essential to first establish unified specifications for the various robot modules.
 For instance, a robot can be composed of a head, torso, upper limbs, and lower limbs, with the upper limbs and lower limbs being interchangeable based on the task at hand.
 Among them, the upper limbs and lower limbs can be replaced according to specific tasks.
 When we need to cook, we can use our upper limbs as a shovel, and when we need to deal with weeds in the yard, we can use our lower limbs as a weeder.